ethereumproject/pyethereum/README.rst

 Ethereum Core Library
 =====================

+**WARNING**
+This library is not compatible with the current ETC blockchain!
+It does not have ECIP-1010.
+You have been warned!

 This is the Python core library of the Ethereum Classic project.

 For the python based command line client see: